MitchBradley/PulseCounter/README.md

 This is a simple ESP32 application for counting pulses on an GPIO pin.
 It is intended for debugging problems with step pulse generation on CNC controllers, but could be used for other purposes.
+The current pulse count is displayed on the USB serial port.

 ## Pins

 * GPIO 4 - This is the pulse input.
 Connect the signal source (0-3.3V) to it.
 When a rising edge occurs on this input, a counter will be incremented by one.
+* GPIO 2 - This is the direction input.
+Connect the direction signal (0-3.3V) to it.
+When it is high or not connected, the counter will increment; when low, the counter will decrement.
 * GPIO 0 - Counter reset input.
 A transition on this pin will reset the counter.
 This pin is normally connected to the "BOOT" button on an ESP32, so it is not necessary to connect an external switch; you can just push the BOOT button.
 * GPIO 18 - Test output.
 This generates a 100 kHz signal.
 You can connect it to GPIO 4 to test the program.